Understanding Freight Shipping: A Comprehensive Guide

 Option 2: Use a Freight Broker (Most Common Choice)

-This is exactly what Augustus Transport does—our job is to find reliable carriers, secure competitive pricing, and make sure your freight moves safely and on schedule.
+A freight broker connects shippers with the right carrier.
+This is exactly what Augustus Transport does.
+Our job is to find reliable carriers, secure competitive pricing, and ensure your freight moves safely and on schedule.

 Step 4: Quote & Booking Confirmation